Happy May! This is really a busy time of year for us, hence the delay sharing our April updates about what unschooling looked like in our family.

 (If this is your first time catching our month-in-review posts, welcome!
 Check out our archive of previous wrapups here for some more info on why we take this approach to documenting some of our unschooling learning adventures.)

 Places, projects and odds and ends, part 1

-- As part of her 16th birthday, we took Sarah on a shopping trip for some new clothes.
+- As part of her 16th birthday, we took Ashar on a shopping trip for some new clothes.
 She’s got a particularly urban style that is hard to find in our part of central Pennsylvania, especially in her size, so we went to a couple of malls in the suburban Baltimore/D.C. area, which worked out great!

 - On the way to the mall, though, we hit an industrial staple and got a flat tire.
-Sarah had never been around for one of those before, so she learned about how changing tires works.
+Ashar had never been around for one of those before, so she learned about how changing tires works.

 - We had a huge colony of ants on our front sidewalk, and we spent more than an hour watching them, looking up facts about ants and how they live and work, what they eat, how their sense of direction works and all sorts of things.

-- Also as a birthday present, Sarah’s new custom basketball hoop was installed!
+- Also as a birthday present, Ashar’s new custom basketball hoop was installed!
 We’re out there several days a week now.
 Her final birthday present also arrived in April: A new phone.
 (She’d just been using an iPod Touch for several years after deciding she didn’t want a phone.)

 - We finished our Coursera philosophy course about Plato and the pre-Socratics.